Our Team

 I have no doubt that we will accomplish this and way more at BDABar and therefore encourage members to join us in 2022.
 To find out more about click Anaïs here.

-• Holly Parker, Chief Editor and Content Director for BDABar Blogging, She/Her
+Holly Parker, Chief Editor and Content Director for BDABar Blogging, She/Her

 My name is Holly and I have recently graduated from the University of Plymouth with a first-class honours degree in law.
 I’m the Legal Updates and Blogging Lead and also part of the events team.
 I joined BDBAr as I wanted to help dispel the stigma around having a disability and joining the Bar.
 Taking part in mooting competitions at University sparked my interest in pursuing a career as a barrister.
 Fun fact, I had the opportunity to moot in front of Lord Sales in the Supreme Court which was amazing.
 Find out more about Holly here.

-Oscar is currently a member of the research team and outreach team at BDABar.
-He is a final year student studying Law at the University of Reading and is diagnosed with Asperger’s Syndrome.
+Oscar is current student on the ICCA Bar Course, having previously studied law at the University of Reading and later, LSE.
+He is diagnosed with Asperger’s Syndrome.
 Oscar decided to join BDABar as he is eager to influence positive change and promote accessibility to the Bar for students with disabilities.
 He feels that not only are disabled individuals underrepresented at the Bar, but that not enough Chambers are taking a proactive approach in making the profession accessible.
-Oscar is keen to see BDABar empower students with disabilities and work cooperatively with barristers to make the profession more disability friendly.
-Eventually, Oscar wishes to pursue a career at the Bar.
-First though, he hopes to study an LLM and later, potentially a PhD in the field of data protection and cyber law.
-Find out more about Oscar here.

-• Keira Koroma, Schemes Team Member
+Keira Koroma, Schemes Team Member

 Kei is a BPP student studying on the GDL course.
 From a young age Kei has been an active campaigner on disability rights and wider social justice, this led her to complete a Double Masters in Global Governance, specialising in Human Rights and Social Justice at Warwick University and the Balsillie School of International Affairs (BSIA).
 At BSIA Kei was granted a Graduate Fellowship, which involved completing research and presenting findings to Global Affairs Canada.
 Kei is the founder and President of the BPP University London, Women and Non-Binary People in Law Society.
 The Society aims to raise awareness of the issues faced by women and non-binary people and celebrate their accomplishments in the legal profession.
 Find out more about Keira here.

-• Surita Caleini, Researcher She/Her
+Surita Caleini, Researcher She/Her

 Surita came to law later in life.
 Despite juggling the extra demands of raising a family, caring responsibilities, and working, she graduated with a First in Law and is currently studying the Bar course and LLM.
 She understands and relates strongly to prejudice and discrimination of any kind, on a very personal level; she intends on using her legal platform to advocate for the rights of every person to equality and inclusion.